IgniteUI/typedoc-plugin-localization/README.md

 #### 3-step

-When you finish with the translations you have to generate the documentation with the transleted files `(json's)`.
+When you finish with the translations you will have to generate the documentation with the transleted files `(json's)`.
 <br />
 So the following command should be executed:
 ```